 To earn a certificate, you must successfully complete all required courses and electives with the minimum grade established.
 In most cases, a grade of C or better is required, but some certificates require a grade of B or better.
 Please see the individual certificate page for details, or contact the program coordinator for your specific program to confirm the minimum grade requirement.

-Courses are offered year-round with varying start dates.
+Most courses are offered year-round with varying start dates.
 Use the suggested course path on the certificate page to guide you.

 How to Earn a Certificate: Choosing to earn a professional certificate has many benefits, including: